Ghost Towns in Delaware That You Can Visit

 There are numerous abandoned buildings and structures throughout Delaware.
 The state is home to numerous barns, silos, and granaries that have since fallen into disrepair due to changes in the food and farming industries.
 A visit to Owens Station will give you a glimpse into the history of this small town.
 The area's population was only 18 in 1900 and 62 in 1925.

 There are countless ghost tours throughout the state, but this ghost town is particularly fascinating during the colder months.
-There is no shortage of ghost stories in Delaware, with tales of headless horsemen, haunted houses, and haunted prisons all making appearances.
+There is no shortage of ghost stories in Delaware, with tales of headless horse riders, haunted houses, and haunted prisons appearing.
 The state is home to some of the most haunted buildings in the country, including the Governor's Mansion in Dover.
 This historic property was built in 1790, but it was not until 1815 that the first ghostly sighting occurred.
-The owner of Gibraltar Mansion was Dr. and Mrs. Martin Bates, who lived in the mansion.
+The owners of the Gibraltar Mansion were Dr. and Mrs. Martin Bates, who lived there.

 Share This Article on Social Media